What is Family Dispute Resolution (FDR)?

 The requirement to participate in FDR applies to new applications, and applications seeking changes to an existing parenting order.
-A certificate remains current for 12 months from the date of issuing.
+A certificate remains current for 12 months.

 A certificate is not necessary if you are applying to a family law court for a financial order only.

 What are the exceptions?

 There are some exceptions to the requirement to attend FDR, including where:

 you are responding to an application

 there has been, or there is a risk of, family violence or child abuse